codekipple/general-vagrant/README.md

 - Grunt CLI
 - Bower

+## Puppet module dependencies guide
+- stdlib -> required by -> [puppetlabs/puppetlabs-apt, puppetlabs/puppetlabs-nodejs, puppetlabs/puppetlabs-mysql]
+- apt -> required by -> [puppetlabs/puppetlabs-nodejs]
+- puppi -> required by -> [example42/puppet-apache]

 ## TODO
 - Configure apache to use php-fpm
-- Decide how to make use of the shared folder (node task managers are slow on folders shared from the client into the VM)
+- Decide how to make use of the shared folder (node task managers are slow on folders shared from the host into the VM)

 ## Changelog